Brooks College of Health Graduate Admission & Degree Requirements

 Admission Criteria

-To be considered for admission, students must submit all application materials following the below steps by the application deadline (received by) listed on the Important Dates page.
+To be considered for admission, students must submit all application materials following the below steps by the application deadline.
+Please note, if admitted into the DPT program a UNF Graduate School application will be required.
+Information regarding the UNF Graduate School application will be disclosed only to admitted applicants.
 We are not responsible for receiving and processing times so please plan accordingly.

 Applicants should follow each of the steps below:

-• Submit all necessary items/documentation directly to PTCAS.
+- Submit all necessary items/documentation directly to PTCAS by the application deadline.
 Materials submitted to PTCAS may be confirmed online at ptcas.org.

-• Submit Observation Hours verification documentation provided by the organization to PTCAS.
+- Submit Observation Hours verification documentation provided by the organization to PTCAS (if completed).

 Applicants who do not complete the PTCAS application will be disqualified.